remix-run/react-router/docs/misc/resource-routes.md

 # Resource Routes

 Resource Routes are not part of your application UI, but are still part of your application.
-By default their Responses are encoded by [turbo-stream][turbo-stream], but they can send any kind of Response.
+They can send any kind of Response.

 Most routes in React Router are UI Routes, or routes that actually render a component.
 But routes don't always have to render components.
 There are a handful of cases where you want to use route as a general-purpose endpoint to your website.
 Here are a few examples: